MHM Expert Tips: Get your training started

 Keep a training record

-Whether you’re using a smart phone app (such as Strava or Runkeeper), or would rather go old skool with a pencil and paper, keep track of all the training you are doing.
+Whether you’re using a smart phone app (such as Strava or Runkeeper), or would rather go old school with a pencil and paper, keep track of all the training you are doing.
 At first this might seem a bit bizarre, but as the training starts to rack up, it’s incredibly rewarding to see all the hard work you have done and the improvements you’ve made.
 Even the most reluctant of runners is soon regaling their colleagues with stories of how they covered the distance of the A57 before tea last night.